GLAD: Global-Local Aware Dynamic Mixture-of-Experts for Multi-Talker ASR

 \subsection{Serialized Output Training for Multi-talker ASR}

-Serialized Output Training (SOT)~\cite{SOT} is an efficient and scalable method for MTASR.
-Unlike conventional approaches that require multiple output branches, SOT uses a single decoder to handle a variable number of speakers.
-For multi-talker utterances, the SOT model is trained to predict a token sequence that concatenates the transcriptions of all speakers, such as `text1 \verb|<|sc\verb|>| text2 ...', where \verb|<|sc\verb|>| denotes a speaker change.
-In our experiments, we define `\$' as the speaker-change token, and the transcriptions follow the chronological order of speakers.
-This serialization strategy enables the model to implicitly separate speakers, while avoiding the combinatorial complexity of permutation-based methods.
+Serialized Output Training (SOT)~\cite{SOT} offers a scalable solution for MTASR by using a single decoder to handle varying speaker counts, contrasting with conventional approaches that require multiple output branches.
+For multi-talker utterances, the SOT model is trained to predict a unified sequence concatenating all speakers' transcriptions, separated by a token $<sc>$, such as `$text1 <sc> text2 ...$'.
+In our experiments, the transcriptions follow the chronological order of speakers.